Skip to main content

 Three categories, three price points.

 Custom-built carts from a fabricator run 30 to 60 percent more than IKEA-hack equivalents.
-They also last 5x as long and resell at 70 percent of cost.
+They also outlast the hack builds by years and hold their resale value.

 Espresso machine: $400 to $8,000